 The National policy which gave birth to a Major Solar Project in Morocco

-In November 2009, a solar project in Morocco was announced which was proclaimed to produce 38% of the MENA region’s mounted power production by year 2020.
+In November 2009, a solar project in Morocco was announced which was proclaimed to produce 38% of the MENA region’s mounted power production by the year 2020.
 The project value is $9 billion and the funds required for the development comes from both government and private companies.

 The launching event was graced with the presence of Hillary Clinton, former Secretary of State of United States of America together with the ruler of Morocco.
 The project stressed the development of five solar projects in Morocco which includes construction of power creation establishments around Morocco which is expected to create 2,000MW of electricity in year 2020.